The world’s biggest shopping spree is just around the corner.

 Instead of pushing your customers to elbow their way to the products they want to buy at discounted prices, give them enough time to get everything they want.

-These gift packs are amazing presents, and from your customers’ point of view, it’s more affordable to purchase bundles than individual items, which means that you have a win-win situation.
+From your customers’ point of view, it’s more affordable to purchase bundles than individual items.

 However, in order for this upselling approach to work, you need to know your audience well so that you can create winning product combinations.

-Start by taking your ideal customer profile and buyer personas into consideration, and if you’re running an online store, analyze your existing customers purchasing behavior, spending habits, and items they frequently buy simultaneously.
+Start by taking your ideal customer profile and buyer personas into consideration.
+If you’re running an online store, analyze your existing customers purchasing behavior, spending habits, and items they frequently buy simultaneously.

-This will give you a valuable insight into what combinations go well together, which will reduce the probability that you miss the mark and offer something that your customers don’t actually need or want within the bundle.
+This will give you a valuable insight into what combinations go well together.
+As a result, you’ll reduce the probability of missing the mark and offering something that your customers don’t actually need or want within the bundle.

-Apart from going the extra mile to attract your customers and offering them unresistible, special deals, it’s important to keep track of the performance of your marketing efforts, your sales, revenue, as well as the costs.
-That way you’ll have some valuable data which will help you plan and improve the next BFCM sales.
+Apart from going the extra mile to attract your customers and offering them irresistible, special deals, it’s important to keep track of the performance of your marketing efforts, your sales, revenue, as well as costs.
+That way, you’ll have some valuable data to help you plan and improve the next BFCM sales.